Vyral/base-template/_posts/2018-09-18-a-few-of-the-many-ways-we-can-help-homebuyers.md

 {% include youtube.html %}

-We like helping homebuyers just as much as we like helping home sellers.
-Here are a few unique advantages we offer to buyers in the Lower Mainland.
+<p style="text-align: center;"><em>We like helping homebuyers just as much as we like helping home sellers.
+Here are a few unique advantages we offer to buyers in the Lower Mainland.</em></p>

 How can we help you with your buying needs at 2 Percent Realty Solution?
 Here are a few reasons why we think we’re a perfect fit for any home purchaser to work with: